twilight-wizard/nixmentors/Lab6-Puppet/Lab6.md

 Rerun Puppet on your client and make sure your syslog server is properly configured.

-Classes can only be included on a node once.
 Including this class on our node makes the node definition easier to read: we can tell that this node is a syslog server without having to know how syslog is configured.

 Modules
 -------